Site icon The ANSI Blog

 ISO 10218‑1:2025 was expanded from 50 to 95 pages, with ISO 10218‑2:2025 growing from 72 to 223 pages, and ANSI/A3 R15.06-2025 grew from 162 to 374 pages.
 Such updates are considered necessary for keeping pace with changes to the industry and the technologies that help them to function.

-What’s New in the 2025 Update to ANSI/A3 R15.06 & Why It’s Significant
+What’s New in the 2025 Update to ANSI/A3 R15.06 (Parts 1 +2) & Why It’s Significant

-In sum, ANSI/A3 R15.06-2025 delivers clearer guidance, smarter classifications, and a roadmap for safety in the era of intelligent automation.
+In sum, ANSI/A3 R15.06-2025 (Parts 1+2) delivers clearer guidance, smarter classifications, and a roadmap for safety in the era of intelligent automation.
 The standard empowers manufacturers and integrators to design and deploy safer systems more confidently while supporting innovation without compromising human well-being.

 What Does “Collaborative Technologies and Applications” Mean?